 Maya Angelou Elementary School students learn how to be responsible, and respectful, and cultivate their desire to be lifelong learners in a secure and caring environment with the cooperation of the staff, parents, and the community.
 Every student’s academic development, as well as their emotional, physical, and social well-being, will be supported and respected by the staff.

 The school continually aims for quality education which the Pasco School District has gained a reputation for.
 The dedicated staff provides flexible teaching and learning environments.

 The school curriculum focuses on Reading, Writing, and Mathematics.
 The school staff, with their hard work, creates a learning environment, where they work as a team for the advancement of the curriculum and their plan for instruction.
 They identify and focus on grade-level expectations, teach the children, and assess them.
 The students are given extra attention if need be.
 For fast learners, higher levels of learning and enrichment classes are available for them.

 Maya Angelou Elementary School is the location of the district’s first Two-Way Dual Language program.
 This enrichment program aims to teach children to learn two languages.

 Parents play an important role in their children’s education.
 The more interested the parents are, the more likely their children will succeed.
-Interaction with the teachers will help the school achieve its aim toward excellence.
-In Maya Angelou, they are encouraged to be a part of the Parent Teacher Organization in promoting school programs and activities, in supporting the staff financially and voluntarily.
+Interaction with the teachers will help the school achieve its aim of excellence.
+In Maya Angelou, they are encouraged to be a part of the Parent Teacher Organization in promoting school programs and activities, and in supporting the staff financially and voluntarily.
 Through PTO funds, educational projects and programs may be provided for the students, the faculty, and the staff.

 The vision of Maya Angelou Explorers is to discover the past, develop the present, and define the future.
-This should be achieved through support, mutual respect and cooperation among everybody involved in the school.
+This should be achieved through support, mutual respect, and cooperation among everybody involved in the school.